 Average Cost of an All-Inclusive Destination Wedding?

-- For a domestic destination wedding in the United States, a budget of $10,000 to $20,000 may be reasonable.
-This could cover the destination wedding cost of a small ceremony, a basic reception, and some travel expenses.
+- For a domestic destination wedding in the United States, a budget of $15,000 to $20,000 with 5o guests is a reasonable estimate.
+This could cover the destination wedding cost of a small ceremony, a basic reception, some catering, and some vendors.

-- For an international destination wedding cost, a budget of $20,000 to $50,000 or more may be necessary.
+- For an international destination wedding cost, a budget of $20,000 to $50,000 or more is realistic.
 This could include the cost of travel and accommodations for the couple and their guests, as well as the cost of the ceremony and reception.

 - For a more luxurious or customized destination wedding, the budget could easily exceed $50,000 or even $100,000.